-Students who elect to participate will receive instruction in the dangers of drug, alcohol, and tobacco use as a part of the program to educate and encourage students to respect their bodies, to develop and pursue both mental and physical abilities, and to continue throughout their lives to participate and exercise in a healthy, drug free environment.
+Students under this policy will receive instruction in the dangers of drug, alcohol, and tobacco use as a part of the program to educate and encourage students to respect their bodies, to develop and pursue both mental and physical abilities, and to continue throughout their lives to participate and exercise in a healthy, drug free environment.
 The elimination of drug and alcohol abuse shall be a part of this program.